josemak25/animebox/docs/CONTRIBUTING.md

 <!--
    Resources:
-   Helpful links for contributors and maintainers.
+   Helpful links for contributors and maintainers to understand the project structure, standards, and related technologies.
 -->

 - [Project Structure](./docs/STRUCTURE.md)